Fairplay, Douglas County, Georgia

 Fairplay is an unincorporated community and census-designated place in southern Douglas County, Georgia, United States.

-It first appeared as a CDP in the 2020 Census with a population of 1,267.
+It first appeared as a CDP in the 2020 census with a population of 1,267.

-Nearby communities

-The nearby communities are Winston and Douglasville.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+Fairplay first appeared as a census designated place in the 2020 U.S. census.

 Schools

-The main schools of the area are South Douglas Elementary, Fairplay Middle School, and although it is not technically apart of the area's school system Alexander High School.
+The main schools of the area are South Douglas Elementary, Fairplay Middle School, and although it is not technically a part of the area's school system Alexander High School.